rinigus/osmscout-server/INSTALL.md

 build.
 See beginning of `osmscout-server.pro` for currently supported flavors.

+When selecting a flavor for PC, it is recommended to use Kirigami instead of QtControls.

 ### Ubuntu 18.04

 To compile and install under /usr/local, proceed as follows.